 - AB 1846 (Lopez) Adult Education Consortium Program.
 AB 1846 appropriates \$250 million annually from the General Fund for support of the adult education program.
 The intent is to increase total funding for adult education programs from \$500 million to \$750 million annually.
-The Budget Act currently provides \$500 million in Proposition 98 funding to the Chancellor and Superintendent of Public Instruction for the Adult Education Block Grant, which serves the needs of adult learners through regional consortia. - Status: AB 1846 passed in the Assembly Committee on Higher Education and was sent to the Assembly Appropriations Committee. - AB 1985 (Williams) Postsecondary Education.
-AB 1985 requires community colleges to develop, and each community college district to adopt, a uniform policy to award General Education credit for AP test scores of three or higher.
-Title 5 regulations state that a community college district may adopt policies to grant credit for AP examinations. - Status: AB 1985 was sent to the Assembly Committee on Higher Education. - AB 1914 (Bonilla) Public Postsecondary Education: Access Codes.
+The Budget Act currently provides \$500 million in Proposition 98 funding to the Chancellor and Superintendent of Public Instruction for the Adult Education Block Grant, which serves the needs of adult learners through regional consortia. - Status: AB 1846 passed in the Assembly Committee on Higher Education and was sent to the Assembly Committee on Appropriations. - AB 1985 (Williams) Postsecondary Education.
+AB 1985 requires the Chancellor's Office to collaborate with the Academic Senate to develop, and each community college district to adopt, a uniform policy to award General Education credit for AP test scores of three or higher.
+Title 5 regulations state that a community college district may adopt policies to grant credit for AP examinations. - Status: AB 1985 passed the Assembly Committee on Higher Education and was sent to the Assembly Committee on Appropriations.

+- AB 1914 (Bonilla) Public Postsecondary Education: Access Codes.
 AB 1914 requires that the respective segments of public higher education each adopt policies regarding student academic material requirements by faculty, and specifies that students may not be required to purchase academic materials which can already be provided by the campus to students at no cost.
-It also adds additional requirements on the provision of information by campus bookstores. - Status: AB 1914 was sent to the Assembly Committee on Higher Education.
+It also adds additional requirements on the provision of information by campus bookstores. - Status: AB 1914 passed in the Assembly Committee on Higher Education and was sent to the Appropriations Committee.